theirishkiwi/gatsby-pickedorganic/src/pages/products/index.md

       stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Veg Box subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make great organic veg part of your life.
+Choose one of our veg box subscription plans to receive locally grown in season veggies to your doorstep each week.
 Contact us about more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: